How To Reheat Rice

 When you are reheating rice it is extremely important that it was stored correctly and you cook it up to at least 165°F before you serve it again.

-This goes for all types of rice, whether you have white rice, wild rice, brown rice, Spanish rice, Jasmine rice, they all reheat the same.
+This goes for all types of rice, whether you have white rice, wild rice, brown rice, Spanish rice, or Jasmine rice, they all reheat the same.

 This is crucial because rice can contain a bacteria called Bacillus Cereus.
 This bacteria can be avoided by taking those two precautions, otherwise, you are at risk of getting food poisoning.